 - Q What is considered a toxic dosage of Tegretol?

-- Q What are the symptoms of trigeminal neuralgia (TN)?
+- Q What is the downside of focused radiation therapy for trigeminal neuralgia?

-- Q What increases my risk for trigeminal neuralgia?
+- Q Are there alternative treatments for trigeminal neuralgia?